kiosktm/Chart.js/README.md

  just make sure that the name in the `yAxes` group matches 1 of the names declared in the datasets.

- Examples
+ Examples:

- Overlay -
+ - Overlay
  [http://fiddle.jshell.net/leighking2/2pb5xwez/](http://fiddle.jshell.net/leighking2/2pb5xwez/)

- Bar - with two bar groups in one axis and another bar in a second [http://fiddle.jshell.net/leighking2/b233c2f0/](http://fiddle.jshell.net/leighking2/b233c2f0/) line - using old features such as populating sparse datasets [http://fiddle.jshell.net/leighking2/8ae9go3y/](http://fiddle.jshell.net/leighking2/8ae9go3y/)
+ - Bar - with two bar groups in one axis and another bar in a second [http://fiddle.jshell.net/leighking2/b233c2f0/](http://fiddle.jshell.net/leighking2/b233c2f0/)

+ - line - using old features such as populating sparse datasets [http://fiddle.jshell.net/leighking2/8ae9go3y/](http://fiddle.jshell.net/leighking2/8ae9go3y/)

 Most new features are documented in the forks docs section or follow the links to the fiddles to see a working example.